sohelamin/crud-generator/README.md

     ],
     ```

-    Add bellow lines for "laravelcollective/html" package if you've not done yet.
+    Add the lines below for "laravelcollective/html" package if you haven't done it yet.

     ```php
     'providers' => [